Morita Equivalence of Noncommutative Supertori: Noncommutative supertori and Morita equivalence

-One can see that this is just differ from $\Theta_{B',F'}$ in the soul part up to the actions of $\widetilde{K} \in GL(n,{\Z})$ which generates Morita equivalent tori as we see below.
-Furthermore, the relation \eqref{s_btheta} tells us that the soul part $F'$ of the dual map is not restricted by the duality condition \eqref{s_dual}.
-Namely, if the two $\widetilde{\Theta}$'s have the same body parts and differed by the soul parts belonging to $V^0$, then the two corresponding tori are Morita equivalent.
-Thus we can say that $\sigma_n$ generates Morita equivalent tori.
+The relation \eqref{s_btheta} tells us that the soul part $F'$ of the dual map is not restricted by the duality condition \eqref{s_dual}.
+Namely, if the two $\widetilde{\Theta}$'s have the same body parts and differed by the soul parts belonging to ${\cal V}^0$, then the two corresponding tori are Morita equivalent.
+Thus we can say that $\sigma_n$ generates Morita equivalent torus.

-The above statement that the same body parts up to elements in $V^0$ yield equivalent tori dictates us another symmetry action of the following element of $SO(n,n,V_{\Z}^0)$
+The above statement that the same body parts up to elements in ${\cal V}^0$ yield equivalent tori dictates us another symmetry action of the following element of $SO(n,n,{\cal V}_{\Z}^0)$ \cite{footnote2},